Alex White is regarded as a leading thinker and strategist within the trade union movement.

 He is a Climate Reality Project Presenter and was personally trained by the Hon.
 Al Gore in 2009.
 From 2008-12 Alex was National Secretary of the Labor Environment Action Network.

-Alex was a board member of Greenpeace Australia-Pacific from 2013-16 and was a board member of The Wilderness Society (Victoria) from 2012-2014.
+Alex was a board member of Greenpeace Australia-Pacific from 2013-16, was a board member of The Wilderness Society (Victoria) from 2012-2014, and was a director of the ACT Council of Social Services.
+He was a member of the ACTU Executive from 2014-2020.